The

 Care packages and online support groups are some of the services the charity currently offers; future plans include establishing a retreat to provide families a place to meet other families going through similar circumstances, with an aim of addressing acute grief and trauma holistically.
 This retreat will also be offered as respite accommodation for families who simply need to get away.

-Last year we held our first Odd Sock Day for The Ivy Barclay Foundation; it was a huge success that we really would like to make bigger in 2023.
+In 2022 we held our first Odd Sock Day for The Ivy Barclay Foundation and it was a huge success.

 Ivy was renowned for wearing “odd socks”.
 Once Ivy passed, her fellow dance students at Leeuwin College of Performance wore “odd socks” to dance in honour of Ivy.